grandstaish/compartment/README.md

 }
 ```

+If you made a custom ComponentCache in step 1, you need to override `getComponentCache()` in this Fragment too.

 Your fragment now has an associated presenter that you can access using `getPresenter()`.
 This presenter will survive configuration changes and will have it's lifecycle methods called automatically.

 Note that `PresenterControllerFragment` is another convenience class.
 If you need to extend ListFragment, MapFragment, or any other type of Fragment, you can use the `PresenterControllerDelegate` class and forward all of the events just like `PresenterControllerFragment` does internally.